Our Success: Read About Our Past Cases

 Bradley Metts v.
 Athens Medical Laboratory

 Franklin County | $44.5 Million Jury Verdict

-Athens Medical Laboratory was laboratory was also named as a defendant because it lost critical abnormal blood test results indicating the presence of infection.
-This contributed to the failure of the pediatrician’s office to timely diagnose and treat the infection.
+Athens Medical Laboratory was also named as a defendant because it lost critical abnormal blood test results indicating the presence of infection.
+This contributed to the failure of the pediatrician’s office to diagnose and treat the infection in a timely manner.
 The hospital where Bradley was eventually taken for surgery to treat his infection was also a party to the case for failing to properly monitor him following neurosurgery.
-The pediatrician’s office and hospital defendants settled the claims against them and the case went to trial against Athens Medical Lab only.
+The pediatrician’s office and hospital defendants settled the claims against them, and the case went to trial against Athens Medical Lab only.